timofeysie/tiwanaku/README.md

 Like two different languages.
 But if you look at ```EEntityActions.GetEntity```, it is a string representing the action we want: ```[Entity] Get Entity```.

+It's not easy to see where this is called from if we didn't already know.
+EntityEffects is only used in the app.module.
+So how does the observable getEntity$ end up on in the template?